puppetlabs/bolt/pre-docs/writing_plans.md

 ### Default Action Logging

-Bolt logs actions that a plan takes on targets through the  `file_upload`,  `run_command`, `run_script`, or `run_task`  functions.
+Bolt logs actions that a plan takes on targets through the  `upload_file`,  `run_command`, `run_script`, or `run_task`  functions.
 By default it logs a notice level message when an action starts and another when it completes.
 If you pass a description to the function, that will be used in place of the generic log message.

 ```
 run_task(my_task, $targets, "Better description", param1 => "val")